Deciding where to live is a key decision when you move to Melbourne. We can help you find your new home away from home.

 - Once the payment is approved, email the web payment receipt to firstname.lastname@example.org.

 If the homestay placement fee is paid with program tuition deposit, please forward a copy of the telegraphic transfer receipt to email@example.com.

 You can rent or ‘lease’ a property by yourself or share with friends.
 This can be organised through a real estate agent or directly through a landlord.
 The benefit of shared accommodation is reduced living and set-up expenses.
 It is also a great way to make new friends and is the most popular accommodation choice for Australian students.

 Approximate weekly costs for a student living in shared accommodation are: AUD $120 – $250.

 Read our Renter’s guide for tips to get started.

 The Housing for students database is free and lists shared and private rental options near each campus.

 Residency fees vary according to your preferences, so you will need to do some research and compare costs.
-To get you started, we have listed some options that are popular with RMIT students below.
+Utilities (gas, water, electricity), internet and use of in-house facilities such as laundry, gym and bike storage are included.

 When you move to Melbourne, you need to budget for set-up and living costs.
 Use our cost of living guide to help you figure out your finances and what you’ll need to get started.